Entire contents of this Web site (except as noted) Copyright © RichardsPens.com

 I’m replacing the bladder on my Vacumatic.
 My problem is the pump’s tapered inner collar has separated from filler pump’s threaded retaining collar.
 What would you recommend to glue the two pieces back together?

 Likewise, you should never use adhesive anywhere else on either collar.
-Some repairers shellac the diaphragm to the tapered collar; according to original Parker repair manuals, Parker never did that.
+Some repairers shellac the diaphragm to the tapered collar, but according to original Parker repair manuals, Parker never did that.
 Similarly, some people glue the threaded collar into the barrel.
-Parker used a special Vacumatic adhesive at this joint, but it’s important to remember that (1) unlike the Parker factory, you do not have an unlimited supply of replacement filler pumps or barrels, and (2) it’s not necessary; the threaded joint is not a leakage point, and it will stay together perfectly well without any adhesive.
+Parker used a special Vacumatic adhesive at this joint, but it’s important to remember that (1) unlike the Parker factory, you do not have an unlimited supply of replacement filler pumps or barrels, and (2) it’s not necessary; the threaded joint is not a leakage point, and so long as you do not make the mistake of lubricating the threads, it will stay together perfectly well without any adhesive.

-To put it plainly, using any adhesive anywhere on the filler pump will not make things work better, but it will make it more difficult for future repairers to work on the pen, and it can destroy things.
+To put it plainly, using any adhesive anywhere on the filler pump will not make things work better, but it will make it more difficult for future repairers to work on the pen, and it can destroy the pump or the pen’s barrel.

 I loaned my Parker 51 to my girlfriend and she dropped it.
 It landed on the end of the cap and now the cap is stuck on.
 How can I get it off?